vishnupal/DEVOPS_TASK3/README.md

 ## I Perform this task on my debian based linux system so here i have already jenkins are install so  i not create any image of jenkins  and my minikube are configure with my docker engine so when i run the k8s  then it is run on my docker engine but you can use jenkins iamge and configure kubectl on top of that image to mange minikube .

+## so perfoming the job1 i pull the github repo from github when webhook trigger
 ![task1](images/task1.jpg)